open-mpic/open-mpic-containers/README.md

 # Images

-Images are auto built using a Github action.
-These are pushed to the Github Container Registry and may be used to pull in images in K8s, docker compose, etc...
+Images are auto built using a GitHub action.
+These are pushed to the GitHub Container Registry and may be used to pull in images in K8s, docker compose, etc...
 Instructions for manually building images are contained in `api-implementation/README.md`

 # Appendix: Devcontainers
 This repository contains a `.devcontainer` folder containing a `devcontainer.json` that can be used to develop open-mpic services.